objcio/articles/2015-02-09-core-image.md

 let ciContext = CIContext(options: nil)
 ```

-To get an image out of the filter graph, we ask our `CIContext` to create a `CGImage` from a rect in the output image, passing the extent (bounds) of the input image.
+To get an image out of the filter graph, we ask our `CIContext` to create a `CGImage` from a rect in the output image, passing the extent (bounds) of the input image:

 ```
 let cgImage = ciContext.createCGImage(filter.outputImage, fromRect: inputImage.extent())